 - Improve the speed at which you get paid

-- 5 Days after the billing is submitted make contact with their Accounts Payable and verify that the billing amounts and all backup are OK.
+- Five (5) Days after the billing is submitted, make contact with their Accounts Payable and verify that the billing amounts and all backup are OK.
 Ensure that it is entered to their accounting system and there is nothing holding up payment on your end.
 Preferably do this via phone so you can “hear” things that may not be said.

-- 10 Days before you expect to be paid check in again just to confirm that everything is still good to go and that there are no hang-ups on their end.
+- Ten (10) Days before you expect to be paid, check in again just to confirm that everything is still good to go and that there are no issues on their end.

-At each stage you have the opportunity to fix the problem including escalations where necessary.
+You have the opportunity at each stage to fix the problem, including escalations where necessary.
 Remember that just sending an email IS NOT communication unless they respond back and are clearly moving things forward.